Triangular Prism Equations and Categorification: Monoidal tetrahedron and triangular prism

 \end{remark}

-Let us finish this section by some comments involving non-planar trivalent graphs and braiding.
-There is a third trivalent graph with at most $6$ vertices (apart the tetrahedral and triangular prism graphs), but it is \emph{non-planar}: the complete bipartite graph $K_{3,3}$; here are three representations of it,
+\begin{remark} Let us conclude this section with some remarks on non-planar trivalent graphs and braiding.
+Besides the tetrahedral and triangular prism graphs, there exists a third trivalent graph with no more than six vertices, which is \emph{non-planar}: the complete bipartite graph $K_{3,3}$.
+Below are three representations of this graph:

-the first is the usual one, the second was designed to be close to the usual representation of the TP graph, and the last is the one used to get the following monoidal category version, assuming the existence of a \emph{braiding}:
+The first representation is the conventional one, the second is crafted to resemble the typical depiction of the triangular prism graph, and the third is used to derive the following monoidal category version, assuming the presence of a \emph{braiding}:

-This picture is very close to the one in Definition \ref{def:TPCat}, the only difference is the braiding.
-It may provide a \emph{braided version} of Theorem \ref{thm:TPE} (TPE).
-In general, we may get such equations from every trivalent graph.
+This illustration closely resembles the one in Definition \ref{def:TPCat}, with the primary difference being the inclusion of braiding.
+It suggests a \emph{braided version} of Theorem \ref{thm:TPE} (TPE).
+In general, we might derive such equations from any trivalent graph. \end{remark}